Speech Pathology Courses and Classes Overview

 A speech-language pathologist, also known as a speech therapist, is someone who works with patients to diagnose, assess or treat problems related to speech, voice, language or swallowing.
 Speech pathology courses are taken as part of undergraduate or graduate degree programs.

-Although bachelor's programs in speech-language pathology exist at some schools, a master's degree is the minimum education requirement, in addition to certification or licensure, for most speech pathology careers.
-The accreditation agency for such programs is the Council on Academic Accreditation (CAA).
-Students pursuing a master's degree in speech-language pathology normally have to complete some prerequisite coursework, though possessing a bachelor's degree in the field isn't necessary for admission.
+Although bachelor's programs in speech-language pathology exist at some schools, a master's degree is the minimum education requirement, in addition to certification or licensure, for professional speech-language pathologists.
+Applicants to a master's program in speech-language pathology normally have to complete some prerequisite coursework, though possessing a bachelor's degree in the field isn't necessary for admission.

 Sample courses in a speech pathology degree program are explained below.